playframework/playframework/documentation/manual/detailledTopics/production/ProductionHeroku.md

 * [new branch]      master -> master
 ```

-Heroku will run `sbt clean compile stage` to prepare your application.
+Heroku will run `sbt clean stage` to prepare your application.
 On the first deployment, all dependencies will be downloaded, which takes a while to complete (but will be cached for future deployments).

 ## Check that your application has been deployed